JennEYoon/ECG-transform/ECG-OneNote/readme.md

 # Microsoft OneNote program file folder
-File not viewable on Github.
+This file is not viewable on Github.

-Download .one files to local computer and open using browser/MS-Office for Microsoft OneNote.
+To view, (1) download .one files to local computer
+and (2) open using MS-Office OneNote on browser or from locally installed program(s).

 Temporary working directory for storing web clippings, images, png files, text, calendar, misc items